slimbootloader/documentation/source/security/firmware-resiliency-and-recovery.rst

             +----------+------------------------+------------+-----------------------+

 Whenever a failure is detected on one partition, a boot is tried from the other partition.
 If successful, the failing partition is overwritten with the working partition.
-Then, a normal boot to OS in executed, cancelling out a firmware update if one in flight.
+Then, a normal boot to OS is executed, cancelling out a firmware update if one is in flight.
 Thus, this can occur during a normal boot, or a update-related boot.
 So, the primary partition can be copied over to the backup partition and vice versa.

 The diagram below shows the boot flow when a boot failure occurs on the primary boot partition.